Megcsapottak rovat

 Campbell, Norman Robert: Measurement (Mérés)

-_ _ Numerical Laws and the Use of Mathematics in Science (A számolás törvényei és a matematika haszna a tudományokban)
+_ _: Numerical Laws and the Use of Mathematics in Science (A számolás törvényei és a matematika haszna a tudományokban)

 Carroll, Lewis: What the Tortoise Said to Achilles and Other Riddles (Mit mondott a teknősbéka Akhillésznek és más találós kérdések)